thedevbc/math-practice/README.md

 uses Bootstrap 3.3.7 for quick styling/layout; which requires jQuery

-created using MS Visual Studio, so there's some extra files included.
-You only need the following:
+To demo, you need the following:
 Content (folder containing CSS files)
 Scripts (folder containing js files) index.html

+the functionality is in the mathpractice.js

 My son needed a way to practice his math, and I was working & attending school, so I came up with this.